adub08/OpenWeather32/README.md

 # Features:
 - DIY friendly thru-hole design with most pins labelled
-- Based around a NodeMCU ESP32
+- Based around a NodeMCU ESP32 & designed to work with ESPHome
-- Designed to work with ESPHome
+- Battery monitoring using Vin voltage divider
 - 5V OR 6.5 - 32V DC input (when populated with TSR12450)
 - Optional dedicated Voltage regulator for QWIIC/Grove i2c bus for a high number of QWIIC devices
 - QWIIC compatible (Dedicated i2c Bus-A)